 4. Double or even triple the impact of your gift – You can leverage the impact of your gift if your company offers a matching gift program (some companies also match gifts from retirees).
 It’s a simple process that can make a big difference, and increase your reunion gift credit.

 5. Retirement income for you and/or loved ones - You may create a charitable gift annuity or charitable remainder trust, or join our pooled life income fund to provide income to you and/or loved ones before the remainder passes to Clarkson.
 This may be a great way to diversify a large stock holding or save on capital gains tax.
 Request our workbook Will a Gift-with-income Plan Work for Me?
 Use our gift calculator to create your own gift-with-income projection or request a projection from Clarkson.
 Lou Dindo '54 has created several gift annuities at Clarkson.
 Lou would be happy to speak with anyone confidentially about gift annuities, the process to create one and about Clarkson's service.
-Click to email Lou, or call him at
+Click to email Lou, or call him in Massachusetts at

 6. Plan future income -You can create a gift annuity or charitable trust that begins your income stream at some point in the future, maybe when you fully retire and your income tax rate is lower.
 Assets grow tax-free in the meantime.
 The remainder from your gift ultimately passes to Clarkson to be used however you wish.

 7. A tax-wise choice – Retirement plan assets are expensive to inherit, since the beneficiary must pay tax on income from the plan.
 It may be tax-advantageous to further your philanthropic legacy by planning a gift of retirement plan assets to Clarkson and bequeath other assets to heirs.
 It may cost nothing to plan an estate gift from your retirement plan.